 This feature is disabled by default on Google’s mobile search site.
 Users can enable this on the “Settings page”.
 Just go through the simple steps I have detailed below.

-1. Go to the “Settings” of Google’s mobile search website like I pointed out on the screenshot and tap on it to guide to the settings page.
+1. Go to the “Settings” of Google’s mobile search website and tap on it to guide to the settings page.

 2. On the settings page locate the option “Handwrite” and enable it by tapping on the “Enable” button.
 On the bottom of the page hit the “Save” button to save the changes.